Recommender Systems

 There are at least two ways this graph can be used.

-To form a rating for item \((u, i)\):
+Two ways to form a rating for item \((u, i)\):

 1. Using user-user similarity: